 You can see the full settings used for our calibration here.

-The TCL 5 Series Roku TV has decent gray uniformity.
+The TCL S555 has decent gray uniformity.
 The sides of the screen are a bit darker than the center, and there's some dirty screen effect in the center that can be distracting when watching sports like football or hockey.
 There are also a few round spots, especially four large spots along the top edge of the screen.
 These appear to be pressure points that occurred during assembly.

-Unfortunately, the TCL 5 Series Roku TV has a sub-par viewing angle.
+Unfortunately, the TCL 5 Series 2022 has a sub-par viewing angle.
 Colors fade and appear washed out as you move off-center.
 This TV isn't a good choice for a wide seating arrangement or if you like to move around with the TV on, as you'll see a degraded image from the side.
-If you have a wide seating arrangement, a TV like the Sony X75K is a better choice.
+A TV like the Sony X75K is a better choice if you have a wide seating arrangement.

-The TCL 5 Series Roku TV has just decent reflection handling.
+The TCL 5 Series 2022 has just decent reflection handling.
 The semi-gloss finish reduces the intensity of direct reflections but causes some smearing across the display.
-It's bright enough that glare won't be an issue for most people, though.
+It's bright enough that glare won't be an issue for most people.

 Like most TVs on the market, this TV uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional Red-Green-Blue layout.
 For video content, it doesn't cause any issues, but if you're planning on using this TV as a PC monitor, this reduces text clarity a bit, although there are easy workarounds for it.
 You can read more about this here.

-The TCL 5 Series Roku TV has a very good response time.
+The TCL 5 Series 2022 has a very good response time.
 There's very little black smearing in dark scenes, which is great, and transitions are consistent for the most part.
 There's some motion blur behind fast-moving objects when watching sports or playing games, but it's not that noticeable.

 There's an optional backlight strobing feature, commonly known as black frame insertion.
-It only flickers at 60Hz, but unfortunately, the timing is off, causing a duplicate image.
-The score for this test is based on the flicker frequency and not the actual performance.
+It only flickers at 60Hz, but unfortunately, the timing is off, which causes a duplicate image.

 There's a bit of stutter when watching movies or other low frame rate content.
 It's especially noticeable in slow panning shots.